rkarimov/Po.st-SharePrompt/readme.md

 - any type of media that comes out of the footer

-in general just don't use anything that is pinned to the footer, when using this extension try to avoid minifying the code, it can sometimes cause issues with W3 cach plugin and older browsers.
+in general just don't use anything that is pinned to the footer, when using this extension try to avoid minifying the code, it can sometimes cause issues with W3 cache plugin and older browsers.

 ```